Urban Agriculture and Food Production: Support and promote urban agriculture and local food production.

 - Support communities’ food cultures as a community branding strategy.

-- Explore zoning modifications regulatory changesthat support tools, structures and processes used in urban agriculture and local food production, such as greenhouses, infrastructure for extending growing seasons, and on-site processing of products.
+- Support tools, structures and processes used in urban agriculture and local food production, such as greenhouses, infrastructure for extending growing seasons, and on-site processing of products through regulatory changes.

 - Continue support for existing community gardens and urban agriculture, while prioritizing an appropriate balance between community gardens and land redevelopment as it meets City planning goals, especially in underserved areas.